ARXll-13/Android-Weather/README.md

 The above url link is supposed to return the json weather data of Houston.
 However due to some unknown issue, the above url link return a default json data, which is the weather data of Cairns instead of Houston.

-Since the app works anyway and I don't have time to figure out the issue with the api, I will leave the app like this.
+Since the app works anyway and I don't have time to figure out the issue with the api, I will leave it like this.